- •

 Getting to the ferry ports in Kos

-Please note that transportation options and schedules can fluctuate.
-If you encounter any inconsistencies or have questions, our support team is here to assist you.
+For accurate details on transportation options and timings, double-check with local services, as schedules can change.
+If you come across any inconsistencies or have questions, please reach out to our support team for assistance.

 Make the most of your time in Mykonos